Shirley Mitchell Killed in Homer Car Accident

 The 72-year-old resident died after a westbound vehicle crossed the centerline and struck her car head-on

-Shirley Mitchell, 72, of Homer, was killed in a head-on car accident on Louisiana Highway 2 near Arizona Road in Homer, Louisiana, on May 11, according to the State Police.
+Shirley Mitchell, 72, of Homer, was killed in a head-on crash on Louisiana Highway 2 near Arizona Road in Homer on May 11, according to the State Police.

 The crash remains under investigation by Troop G. Traffic was temporarily impacted as crews worked to clear the wreckage from the rural highway.